wikuuu1/ask-mate-python-html/README.md

 ## Tasks

 1. Implement the `/list` page that displays all questions.
+TAK
-    - The page is available under `/list`.
+    - The page is available under `/list`. tak
-    - The data is loaded and displayed from `question.csv`.
+    - The data is loaded and displayed from `question.csv`. tak
-    - The questions are sorted by most recent.
+    - The questions are sorted by most recent. tak

 2. Create the `/question/<question_id>` page that displays a question and the answers for it.
     - The page is available under `/question/<question_id>`.
     - There are links to the question pages from the list page.
     - The page displays the question title and message.